 About the project

 Latin America project is the start of Echoes of the Journey.
-In order to understand how sustainable tourism is being developed in Latin America, we embarked on a journey through this region, cooperating with initiatives who develop travel businesses in a responsible way.
-Over the course of 10 months we have worked with a wide range of organizations that use tourism as an important tool for local development and as means for social, economic and environmental improvement.
+In order to understand how sustainable tourism is being developed in Latin America, we embarked on a journey through this region, cooperating with initiatives that develop travel businesses in a responsible way.
+Over the course of 10 months, we have worked with a wide range of organizations that use tourism as an important tool for local development and as means for social, economic and environmental improvement.

-To all of them we help in our areas of expertise and, at the same time, we learn from them about good practices they apply in their work.
-As our network of partnerships grew, our focus has become rural and community-based initiatives where tourism has strong impact on daily life of local people.
-Besides rural tourism businesses, we closely collaborate with different eco-lodges and hotels – lodging services at different levels of sustainability, some being advanced in this area and some at the beginning.
-Furthermore, important part of our work is with private natural reserves, legal form new to us and not present so much in some other parts of the world.
+To all of them, we help in our areas of expertise and, at the same time, we learn from them about good practices they apply in their work.
+As our network of partnerships grew, our focus has become rural and community-based initiatives where tourism has a strong impact on the daily life of local people.
+Besides rural tourism businesses, we closely worked with different eco-lodges and hotels – lodging services at different levels of sustainability, some being advanced in this area and some at the beginning.
+Furthermore, an important part of our work is with private natural reserves, legal form new to us and not present so much in some other parts of the world.
 These bodies combine significant efforts in land and wilderness protection with tourism activity, therefore being developed under particular conditions and rules.

-No matter the type of organization we cooperate with, principal effort of our work is to help organizations in applying good sustainable practices and approaching tourism development in a responsible way.
+No matter the type of organization we cooperate with, the principal effort of our work is to help organizations in applying good sustainable practices and approaching tourism development in a responsible way.